vand3rlinden/vand3rlinden.github.io/content/post/mdo-attack-simulation.md

 Users in this role can handle every facet of attack simulations, including creation, launch, scheduling, and result review.
 They have full access to all simulations within the tenant.

-Role can be assgined in the [Microsoft Defender](https://security.microsoft.com/emailandcollabpermissions) portal.
+The role is available in the [Microsoft Defender](https://security.microsoft.com/emailandcollabpermissions) portal or in Entra ID (e.g. through PIM).

 ### Step 3: Creating an attack simulation training
 After the report button is implemented, you can begin creating an attack simulation training in the [Microsoft Defender Portal](https://security.microsoft.com/attacksimulator).
 You have the option to: